Real-Dev-Squad/skill-tree-backend/README.md

 ### Steps to Login to MySQL

-1.Go to Docker Desktop
+1. Go to Docker Desktop

-2.You'll see skill-tree-backed (If the process is running)
+2. You'll see skill-tree-backed (If the process is running)

-3.skill-tree-backend>skill-tree-backend-db-1>open in terminal
+3. skill-tree-backend>skill-tree-backend-db-1>open in terminal

 to login to MySQL
 mysql -u root -p (in terminal)